 In the following part, we will discuss some effective ways to stop your Magento emails getting into the user’s spam folder.

 MAGENTO & SERVER CONFIGURATIONS

 The first step to keeping your emails out of your subscriber’s spam folder is to properly configure the SPF DNS record.
 SPF is a record in a domain’s DNS that lists the IP addresses authorised to send emails on behalf of the domain.
 So, when a recipient server gets an email, the SPF record checks if the IP address through which the message has been sent is authorised.

 Another important practice is to use Domain Keys.
 This email authentical method involves attaching a signature to outgoing emails for the recipient server to verify the authenticity of the sender and message integrity.
 In addition, Reverse DNS ensures that each email sent from a server in the domain has its own IP address and a resolved hostname.

 Even after properly configuring your Magento, if your emails are still identified as spam, chances are your IP address has been blacklisted by the recipient server.
-Our Magento specialist team can help get your name out of a blacklist, get a new IP address and build a positive reputation again.
+Our Magento Consultant team can help get your name out of a blacklist, get a new IP address and build a positive reputation again.